HACCP plan

 6. Establish verification procedures

 Creating a HACCP plan needs preparation and the correct mindset.
-A HACCP is a written plan that properly addresses the food safety risks of your food business, which requires focus and adequate knowledge about food safety and related manufacturing operations.
+It’s a written plan that properly addresses the food safety risks of your food business, which requires focus and adequate knowledge about food safety and related manufacturing operations.

-Guaranteeing that your food business or manufacturing plant implements and maintains basic prerequisite principles and sanitary conditions ensure that low-risk health hazards are controlled to safe levels.
-It also provides a solid foundation for the approach to food safety in place.
+Guaranteeing that your food business or manufacturing plant implements and maintains basic prerequisite principles and sanitary conditions ensures that low-risk that low-risk health hazards are controlled to safe levels.

 Some basic prerequisite programs that can easily address low-risk food safety concerns may include:

-build a haccp teamTasks divided by HACCP team members
+How to write a HACCP plan involves building a HACCP teamTasks divided by HACCP team members

 2. Identify your product's intended use and general food group